Keeper-Security/Commander/README.md

     ```

-See [this document](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/download-secure-file?view=azure-devops) on how to securely store files in Azure DevOps Pipline
+See [this document](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/download-secure-file?view=azure-devops) on how to securely store files in Azure DevOps Pipeline

 ### Launching and Connecting to Remote Servers